African Betting Sites in 2020

-That licensing system is currently run by the Gaming Board of Tanzania, which issued its first license to an online operator in 2013 (iPlay8Casino.com).
+That licensing system is currently run by the Gaming Board of Tanzania, which issued its first license to an online operator in 2013.

-Despite being ahead of the curve (relative to other African nations) when it comes to licensing online sports-betting sites, there are still very few sites that are actually licensed in Tanzania, itself.
-(SportPesa and MBet are two such sites.)
+Despite being ahead of the curve (relative to other African nations) when it comes to licensing online sports-betting sites, there are still very few sites that are actually licensed in Tanzania itself.

 Yet, just like in most of the other countries covered herein, myriad foreign sportsbooks offer their services to Tanzanian residents without obtaining a license form the Gaming Board of Tanzania.